streamich/libreact/docs/inversion.md

 >
 > the action of inverting something or the state of being inverted.

-Inversion is a technique where one injects state and/or life-cycle methods into render-prop/FaCC.
+Inversion is a technique where one injects state and/or life-cycle methods into a render prop.

 This effectively allows you to have